dockserver/dockserver/wiki/docs/apps/system/mount.md

 1. `hashed` this tells uploader that you have the encrypted password in your `drive.csv`.

-2.  `plain` this tells the uploader that you have the plain password in your `drive.csv`.
+2.  `plain` this tells uploader that you have the plain password in your `drive.csv`.

 You can leave the value as it is if you dont use Multi Drive uploading.